ErinaTheDummy/SwordToShield/Character_Creation/Classes/MartialArtist.md

 instantly die.

 ### Attunement (level 10)
-You expend 5 hit dice and take a moment to meditate, gathering your thoughts and becoming mindful of each motion of your body and each thought within your mind.
+As an action you may expend 5 hit dice to meditate, gathering your thoughts and becoming mindful of each motion of your body and each thought within your mind.
-You expend your entire turn and gain advantage on all attack rolls, ability checks, and saving throws until the end of your next turn.
+You expend your entire turn and gain advantage on all attack rolls, ability checks, and saving throws for 1 minute.

+### Limitless (level 10)
+As an action you may expend 10 hit dice and bolster your spiritual aura as a shield around you.
+For the next 5 turns you fall under the effect of the [invincibility](https://github.com/ErinaTheDummy/SwordToShield/blob/main/SpellCompendium.md#:~:text=they%20fall%20dead.-,Invincibility) spell.
+You may only use this technique once per rest, as it is especially physically taxing.